 To make packing for your trip easy, we’ve created this guide to what to wear in Mexico City.
 Whether you’re scaling Mayan pyramids or sipping mezcal in a swanky cafe, we’ll let you know exactly what you need to wear.

-Our fashion advice is solid, but if you advice from an actual Mexico City local (on what to wear, what to do in town, and much more) have one of our local Mexico City trip planners plan your trip.
+Our fashion advice is solid, but if you want advice from an actual Mexico City local (on what to wear, what to do in town, and much more) have one of our local Mexico City trip planners plan your trip.
 They’ll answer all your questions (fashion or otherwise) and create a unique itinerary just for you.

 Whether you’re looking to check out Mexico City’s non-touristy activities, or Mexico City’s top tourist attractions, dress mindfully.
 What does this mean?
 First of all, do not wear shorts.
 Shorts will scream tourist (we know, it’s vacation, but you don’t want to be pegged as a yahoo/an easy target for a scam).